yuriharrison/dafiti-challenge/README.md

 The `csv-import` endpoint takes an csv file and use `pandas` to determined the product price of each row.
 To do that, it calculates the price with the columns `cost` (product cost) and `profit` (desired profit).
 After that it drops both columns and add a new `price` column.
 After the price is determined each row is converted to a `Shoes` object and passed through the `before_save` method.
 Then all the objects are passed to the `bulk_create` ([more about bulk_create](https://docs.djangoproject.com/en/2.1/ref/models/querysets/#bulk-create)) for a quick insertion in the database.
 If any row fail in the process or any required column is missing, the whole batch will be discarted and the `400 - Bad Request` response will be returned.

 **There are an example file in the repository at `resources/shoes.csv`**

+The Django Rest Framework provides an html interface were you can browse the API.
+The API is available at `api/`.

 ## Run the Application